pulkin/unbd/README.md

 Key features
 ------------

-- (relatively) high performance, look below
+- (relatively) high performance, see below
 - tiny footprint
 - `snapmount` mounts an image of a folder with a single command
 - `snapmount` integrates with tests: mount-run-unmount